Bonnie Blue flag: In popular culture

 In the 1936 novel by Margaret Mitchell and the 1939 film Gone with the Wind, Rhett Butler nicknames his newborn daughter "Bonnie Blue" after Melanie Wilkes remarks that her eyes will be "as blue as the bonnie blue flag."

 Both flag and song appear in the film Gods and Generals (2003).

+In 2012, Irish folk singer, Derek Warfield, released an album called Bonnie Blue Flag, celebrating the Confederate Army and particularly the Irish people who fought for the Confederacy.